-A student, parent or guardian may file a complaint of harassment, intimidation or bullying pursuant to Board policy.
-The complaint must be specific as to the actions giving rise to the suspicion of harassment, intimidation or bullying.
+A student, parent or guardian may file a complaint of harassment, intimidation or bullying pursuant to Board olicy.
+The complaint must be specific as to the actions giving rise to the suspicion of harassment, intimidation of ullying.
 Complete this form and submit it to the building principal.

 Person(s)

-involved

 Time and Place

-Specifically describe the condition Continue on back if necessary. act or incident(s) giving rise to the suspicion of harassment, intimidation or bullying
+pecifically describe the conduct or incident(s) giving rise to the suspicion of harassment, intimidation or bullying Continue on back if necessary.

-Number of Such Incidents
+Jumber of Such Incidents

-Target of the above-described co onduct
+arget of the above-described conduct

+tudent or Staff Witnesses

+ignature and Date

 Response to complaint:

-Summary of Disposition (full re port attached)
+ummary of Disposition (full report attached)

-Signature and Date
+ignature and Date